nemonik/hands-on-DevOps/readme.md

 - Apply holistic thinking to solve problems,
 - Develop and test against production-like environments,
 - Deploy with repeatable, and reliable processes,
-- Remove the drudgery through automation,
+- Remove the drudgery and uncertainty through automation,
 - Validate and monitor operational quality, and
 - Provide rapid, automated feedback to the stakeholders

 ## 6.9.
 How is this achieved?

-Achieved through the repeated practices of Continuous Integration (CI) and Continuous Delivery (CD) often conflated into simply "CI/CD".
+Achieved through the repeated practices of Continuous Integration (CI) and Continuous Delivery (CD) often conflated into simply "CI/CD" or "CICD".

-After tools, this is what is commonly (albeit mistakenly) thought to be the totality of DevOps.
+After tools, CICD is what is commonly (albeit mistakenly) thought to be the totality of DevOps.

 ## 6.10.
 What is Continuous Integration (CI)?

 It is a repeated Agile software development practice lifted specifically from Extreme programming, where members of a development team frequently integrate their work to detect integration issues as quickly as possible thereby shifting discovery of issues "left" (i.e., early) in the software release.
-After tools, this is what is commonly (albeit mistakenly) thought to be the totality of DevOps.

 ## 6.11.
 How?